The-Animonculory/Anvil/README.md

 - The Aetherius Modding Team.
 - The beta testers on Aetherius Modding.
 - Brotherhood of crêpe for support.
-- WeatherPainterAshley for a special version of Picta.
 - Noggog for Mutagen.
 - xSlim & Aosana for proofreading documentation.
 - Umgak for help patching.